Five tabby kittens on grass

 exotic

 Companion Care (Hull Anlaby) Ltd trades as Vets4Pets and is described on its website as a locally owned practice.
 The site emphasises a modern, well-equipped setup (in-house lab, digital X‑ray, ultrasound, operating theatre, hospital ward, and isolation facilities) and lists capabilities that go beyond routine consults, including orthopaedics and exotic pet care.
 In recent reviews, owners describe multi-visit case workups (a dog’s persistent cough managed over two visits, including anaesthetic X‑ray and follow-up medication) and reassurance from a vet nurse before procedures.
-Reviews also include negative accounts focused on pricing and admin/reception issues, including disputes and confusion around insurance claiming.

 Our Score (80/100)